Title IX - Sexual Assault and Victim Advocacy

 914-323-5406

-The Title IX Coordinator is formally designated to coordinate the College’s compliance
+The Title IX Coordinator is formally designated to coordinate the university’s compliance

 efforts regarding reports of sexual misconduct and discrimination by members of the